-Holding data, labels, losses, and training schedule fixed while varying only the feature extractor, we isolate the contribution of diffusion-derived hyperfeatures. \textbf{KLD} increases by \(1.33\times\) compared with DINO and \(2.69\times\) with CLIP, while \textbf{SIM} drops by \(14.2\%\)/\(35.6\%\) and \textbf{NSS} by \(9.1\%\)/\(30.9\%\).
-Ours (DINO) tends to merge adjacent fingers into single peaks and produces broader activations with boundary spill-over.
-Besides, on \emph{unseen} elongated tools (e.g., \emph{hammer}), it allocates excess activation to the visually salient head rather than the grasp-functional handle.
-In contrast, our diffusion-based model maintains sharp, part-aligned peaks along the handle and places stabilizing secondary contacts on supporting faces.
-Across both seen and unseen items (e.g., \emph{screwdriver}, \emph{wrench}, \emph{bottle}), diffusion hyperfeatures consistently suppress three dominant errors, i.e., centroid collapse, boundary spill-over, and fingertip swapping, supporting \textbf{RQ1} that diffusion-derived hyperfeatures are critical for precise per-finger affordance localization.
+Holding data, labels, losses, and the training schedule fixed while varying only the feature extractor, we isolate the contribution of diffusion hyperfeatures.
+Compared with DINO/CLIP, \textbf{KLD} increases by \(1.33\times\)/\(2.69\times\), while \textbf{SIM} drops by \(14.2\%\)/\(35.6\%\) and \textbf{NSS} by \(9.1\%\)/\(30.9\%\).
+Qualitatively, DINO features more often merge adjacent fingers and produce broader activations with boundary spill-over; on unseen elongated tools, they also bias toward visually salient parts rather than human-intuitive grasp regions.
+Diffusion hyperfeatures consistently suppress three dominant errors—centroid collapse, boundary spill-over, and fingertip swapping—supporting \textbf{RQ1} that they are critical for precise per-finger affordance localization.